Australia, Britain reach free trade deal to cut many tariffs - WTMJ

 LONDON (AP) — Britain and Australia announced the broad outlines of a free trade deal Tuesday, eliminating tariffs on a wide range of goods as the U.K. seeks to expand links around the world following its exit from the European Union.

 The pact is expected to boost exports of traditional British products such as Scotch whisky, while boosting imports of lamb and wine from Australia.
-The U.K. also hopes the deal will help it join the trans-Pacific trade partnership, which would open the door to increased trade throughout the Asia-Pacific region.
+Crucially for Britain, it will also reduce barriers to trade in financial and other services.
+The U.K. hopes the deal will help it join the trans-Pacific trade partnership, which would open the door to increased trade throughout the Asia-Pacific region.

 It is the first trade deal Britain has negotiated from scratch since it left the EU.
 Earlier deals with countries including Japan and Canada were built on existing agreements struck by the EU.

-Johnson and his Australian counterpart, Scott Morrison, appeared outside Downing Street on Tuesday in a jovial mood, underlining the benefits each county would receive in the deal and stressing the long ties between the two nations.
+British Prime Minister Boris Johnson appeared outside his Downing Street office with his Australian counterpart Scott Morrison on Tuesday, to highlight the benefits each country would receive from the deal and stress the long ties between the two nations.

+“The ultimate test of this trade deal will be whether it contributes to moving farming across the world onto a more sustainable footing, or whether it instead undermines U.K. farming and merely exports the environmental and animal welfare impact of the food we eat,” National Farmers Union President Minette Batters said in a statement.

-Johnson’s office defended the deal, saying U.K. farmers would be protected by a cap on tariff-free imports for 15 years.
+Johnson defended the deal, saying tariff-free agricultural imports would be capped for 15 years to protect U.K. farmers.
 The government also said it would seek to increase agricultural exports to Asia and the Pacific.

 McGuirk reported from Canberra, Australia.